Don Clarke

 Donald Barry Clarke (10 November 1933 – 29 December 2002) was a New Zealand rugby union player who played 89 times (31 of these were test matches) as a New Zealand international from 1956 until 1964.
 He was best known for his phenomenal goal kicking ability that earned him the nickname "The Boot".
+He also played first-class cricket between 1950–51 and 1962–63.
+Later he lived in South Africa.

+Early life

-He was born at the small settlement of Pihama, near Ōpunake in the Taranaki Region.
+Clarke was born at the small settlement of Pihama, near Ōpunake in the Taranaki Region.
+He was educated in the Waikato region at Ngarua School and Te Aroha College.

 Rugby career

 Clarke was first selected to play rugby for at the age of 17 in 1951.
 In 1956 he helped the Waikato side to a 14–10 victory over the touring South African Springbok side.
 This helped his cause in being selected to play in the third All Black test match of the Springbok tour.
 Over his entire All Black career Clarke scored 781 points, a record that stood for 24 years until it was broken by Grant Fox in 1988.

 Clarke had four brothers, Ian, Douglas, Brian and Graeme all of whom also represented Waikato.
 Only once did they all appear for Waikato in the same match, at Te Aroha in 1961.

 A highlight of his career was to play for the Eastwood Rugby Club (Sydney, Australia) in an exhibition match.
 "One of the best days of my life" Clarke commented at the after match function.
 In July 1965 Clarke also helped Hornsby Rugby beat Mosman at Waitara Oval by scoring a try and demonstrating his kicking skills by kicking two penalties and three conversions.